CHAPTER 42. STATE BOARD OF OCCUPATIONAL THERAPY

 § 42.13.
 Application for licensure.

-To apply for licensure, an applicant shall pay the required fee and submit evidence satisfactory to the Board on forms provided by the Board that the applicant meets the following criteria:
+(a) To apply for licensure, an applicant shall pay the required fee and submit or cause to be submitted evidence satisfactory to the Board, on forms provided by the Board, that the applicant meets the following criteria:

 (1) Is of good moral character.

-(3) Has successfully completed a period of supervised fieldwork experience at a recognized educational institute or a training program approved by the educational institution where the academic requirements were met as follows:
+(3) Has successfully completed a period of supervised fieldwork experience as a part of an accredited educational program as required by paragraph (2) as follows:

 (i) For an occupational therapist, a minimum of 6 months of supervised fieldwork.